51Degrees/documentation/src/concepts/data/datakey.md

 used as an efficient method to identify if one **data key** instance may match with another.

-When a hash match occurs, each individual key field value should also checked for equality between the keys to ensure a true match.
+When a hash match occurs, each individual key field value should also be checked for equality between the keys to ensure a true match.
 This is necessary because the possibility space for a large number of keys with arbitrary value types is far larger than that of a 32 bit integer, so hash collisions